ua-snap/snap-drupal/README.md

 Example given for the Projects/UAS-RITA project:
 *	Create new menu, "More about UAS"
 *	Edit Content Type: Basic Page > Menu Settings (bottom of page): check the box to include your new menu as an Available Menu.
+*	Structure > Menus > Settings.
+Choose  a Source for the secondary links: Main menu
 *	Create a basic page.
 Under Menu Settings, check "Provide a menu link" with the parent item, More about UAS
-*	Structure > Menus > Settings.
-Choose  a Source for the secondary links: Main menu

 ###Create menu block in Structure > Blocks:
 *	Block title: More about UAS
 *	Admin title: UAS-RITA subnavigation
 *	Menu: More about UAS
 *	Starting level: 1st level (primary)
-*	Check box, "expand all children of this tree"
+*	Check box, "expand all children of this tree" (advanced options tab)
 *	Region settings: choose region for menu block for display
+*	Show block only on listed pages: projects/uas-rita